 StencilJS is the tool that the Ionic team uses to build their web components.
 StencilJS is a web component compiler, not a framework.
 In short, StencilJS just makes it easier to create web components.
 Although Stencil syntax is used to build the web components, the end result that is built is just a generic web component with nothing to do with Stencil - this is why it is a compiler and not a framework.

-StencilJS is also available for you to use as well to build your own web components.
-It is in no way required that you use or understand Stencil in order to build Ionic applications, but it serves an interesting niche as a bit of a middle option between using a framework with Ionic and not using one.
+StencilJS is also available for you to use to build your own web components.
+It is in no way required that you use or understand Stencil in order to build Ionic applications, but it serves an interesting niche as a bit of a middle ground option between using a framework with Ionic and not using one.

 Although StencilJS is not a framework, you can kind of use it as one to build Ionic applications.
-Ionic provides a StencilJS starter project called the Ionic PWA Toolkit which is mostly just a StencilJS application with the Ionic web components inlcuded by default and a basic project structure set up.
+Ionic provides a StencilJS starter project called the Ionic PWA Toolkit which is mostly just a StencilJS application with the Ionic web components included by default and a basic project structure set up.

 Instead of using a framework, we can use StencilJS to build out a bunch of web components that represent the various pages/components in our application.
 The toolkit then also provides some basic routing/navigation to switch between displaying those web components, and since we can handle the logic in the web components themselves, we kind of have this “pseudo-framework” that provides us with a lot of the functionality of a typical modern framework, without actually having to use one.